BeatrisIlieva/devto-articles/articles/beginner-guide-to-http-and-rest.md

 A Web Server is software that listens for incoming requests on a specific port.
 It processes these requests and returns an appropriate response to the client.
 The server runs continuously awaiting requests.

 Together, the web client and web server communicate to deliver content and functionality on the web.

+## HTTP Request Methods

+With HTTP methods, we specify the action that should be performed on the server.
+A method is a property of the request that tells the server the client's intention, such as creating, retrieving, updating, or deleting data.

+1. 🔍 GET: (representing searching or retrieving data)
+2. ✉️  POST: (representing sending data or submitting information)
+3. 🔄 PUT:(representing updating or replacing data)
+4. 🗑️  DELETE: (representing deleting or removing data)